edeprince3/libsdp/README.md

   - the vector c that defines the objective function, in SDPA sparse format
   - each row of the constraint matrix A, in SDPA sparse format

-Note that c and the rows of A are passed as a single list, and each item in this list is an "sdp_matrix" object, which is a struct referring to c or a row of A. This struct contains
+Note that c and the rows of A are passed as a single list, and each item in this list is an "sdp_matrix" object, which is a struct referring to c or a row of A. The members of this struct are described below ([Methods and Functionality](#methods-and-functionality)).

-  - a list of block numbers for the particular blocks of the primal solution to which the constraint refers (unit offset)
-  - a list of the rows corresponding to the elements in the blocks of the primal solution to which the constraint refers (unit offset)
-  - a list of the columns corresponding to the elements in the blocks of the primal solution to which the constraint refers (unit offset)
-  - a list of values by which the elements referenced by the block/row/column combination should be scaled for this constraint

 For additional detailes, see the sample code in
 ```
 libsdp/examples/psi4_interface/psi4_v2rdm.py
 ```